 On initial recognition of an equity investment that is not held for trading, the Company may irrevocably elect to present subsequent changes in the investment's fair value in OCI (designated as FVOCI - equity investment).
 This election is made on an investment by investment basis.

-All financial assets not classified to be measured at amortised cost or FVOCI as described above are measured at FVTPL.
+All financial assets not classified to be measured at amortized cost or FVOCI as described above are measured at FVTPL.
 This includes all derivative financial assets.
-On initial recognition, the Company may irrevocably designate a financial asset that otherwise meets the requirements to be measured at amortised cost or at FVOCI or at FVTPL if doing so eliminates or significantly reduces an accounting mismatch that would otherwise arise.
+On initial recognition, the Company may irrevocably designate a financial asset that otherwise meets the requirements to be measured at amortized cost or at FVOCI or at FVTPL if doing so eliminates or significantly reduces an accounting mismatch that would otherwise arise.

 Financial assets: Business model assessment